Tunable intertwining via collective excitations: Abstract

 \section{Abstract}

 The intertwining of multiple order parameters is a widespread phenomenon in equilibrium condensed matter systems, yet its exploration is often hindered by the complexity of real materials.
-Here, we present a controlled study of intertwined orders in a minimal driven-dissipative quantum-engineered platform.
+Here, we present a controlled study of intertwined orders in a minimal and versatile driven-dissipative quantum-engineered platform.
 We consider a Bose-Einstein condensate at the intersection of two optical cavities, realizing two competing copies of a $\mathbb{Z}_2$ symmetry-breaking superradiant phase transition characterized by density wave orders.
-We show that collective excitations emerging at the order-to-order transition can be harnessed via periodic driving to stabilize a variety of dynamical phases, including intertwined orders.
-Our drive exploits dynamical symmetry reduction to generate a tunable mass gap in the excitation spectrum, offering a versatile mechanism for engineering intertwined dynamical orders in quantum-optical platforms.
+Using periodic drives that exploit dynamical symmetry reduction, we show that collective excitations can be harnessed to stabilize a variety of novel intertwined orders.
+Going beyond the conventional phenomenology involving Landau orders, we show the emergence of a larger class of out-of-equilibrium intertwined phases, including intertwining of purely time-crystalline orders, as well as between Landau and time crystal orders.
+These results should be observable in state of the art experimental setups.

 \emph{Introduction}--- Complex quantum materials have ushered in the development of new paradigms of physics, exploring a confluence of ordered states in correlated electron systems.
 Such materials are often characterized by rich internal symmetries, hosting multiple symmetry-breaking channels, where distinct phases can coexist, and even induce novel ordered states.
 Foremost among these, are the concepts of intertwined phases characterized by multi-component order parameters and fluctuation driven vestigial phases described by composite orders~\cite{BabaevBook}.
 Though these were first studied in the context of high-temperature cuprate superconductors~\cite{Fradkin:Intertwined,Fernandes:IntertwinedVestigial,Berg2009}, they are now actively explored in diverse solid-state material families, such as Kagome systems~\cite{Neupert2022,Wang2023}, heavy fermions \cite{Kim2016,Gu2023}, or transition metal dichalcogenides~\cite{Davis2021,Candelora2025}.